 All things considered, Digital Darwinism is an unforgiving reality.
 On the off chance that you don’t adjust, you’ll most likely be abandoned.
 Read on to find the digital marketing trends to be aware of in 2020 and learn a few tricks to keep your business ahead of the game.

 Facebook is no longer the boss in the social networking world.
-As indicated by Forbes, 41% of Facebook’s clients are beyond 65 years old.
+As indicated by Forbes, almost 25% of Facebook’s clients are beyond 65 years old.
 While it is in no way, shape or form dead, Facebook is unmistakably losing ground with its more youthful demographics, who generally favour the more visual, interactive platforms offered by Instagram, Snapchat, and the rising star, TikTok.

 So, what does this trend mean for your business?
 Not all businesses are well suited to visual formats, but consider what services your business is offering that may be well suited to visual storytelling to the younger, more easily influenced audience.